 All grades are final three months after the date of issuance.
 Grades will be changed due to a computational error within six weeks of the due date for final grade submission.
 Under no circumstances will a student be allowed to do makeup work to improve a grade once final grades have been submitted.
-All grade changes must be approved by the Associate Registrar.
+All grade changes must be approved by the Assistant Dean of Academic and Student Services.